mvds314/spapprox/README.md

 ## Installation

-You can install this library directly from github:
+You can install this library directly from GitHub:

 ```bash
 pip install git+https://github.com/mvds314/spapprox.git